 We are unable to authorise absence from school except in exceptional circumstances.
 Therefore we would ask you to avoid taking holidays during term time.

 If this is unavoidable parents must apply in writing to the Principal, Mr Nick Lewis, via Laverne Thompson.
 Although holidays will be recorded as an unauthorised holiday, and may incur a fixed penalty notice if it reaches the threshold, it is better that we know a child is safe rather than missing.

 If there are unavoidable family circumstances, please complete an authorised absence request form (available from school reception or on this website page), and/or arrange a meeting with the Assistant Vice Principal for Attendance.

 School Attendance advice

-FHS has produced an information leaflet (attached) which details what parents and carers need to know about school attendance
+FHS has produced the information leaflet below which details what parents and carers need to know about school attendance: